yireo/yireo-slides/slides/yireo/pwa_extensions.md

 ---
 {state: mountains main center middle}
-# Which extensions need to change?
+# Which extensions need to change
-### to support PWA
+### to support a PWA platform?

 ---
 {state: dark}
 # Headless changes things a lot
 ~ Backend logic is the same
-~ Only the frontend changes
+~ Frontend changes dramatically
     - React or Vue
 ~ And we can easily build stuff ourselves within that new frontend
-    - Get started and you will see
+    - Get started and you will see how easy it is
-~ And so can extension developers
+~ And so can extension developers build stuff
     - Ready-made React or Vue components based on GraphQl

 ---